-If a student wishes to add or drop a class, he or she must obtain parent, teacher, and counselor approval by filling out and submitting the add/drop form available in the office.
-This must be done within the first ten days of a semester.
+Students dropping a class must obtain parent, teacher, and counselor approval by filling out and submitting the add/drop form available in the office.
+If done within the first ten days of a semester, the transcript will not show the change.
 Beyond the ten-day drop/add period, any changes made to student schedules will be reflected on the student's transcript.
-Students may make these late changes in their schedules for a variety of reasons, but the transcript will reflect a W for withdraw, or in cases of a failing grade at the time of withdrawal, a WF, for "Withdraw/Fail."
-No credit will be granted for the course.
+Students may withdraw from a course at later times for a variety of reasons, but the transcript will reflect a W for withdraw.
+In cases of a failing grade at the time of withdrawal, a WF, for "Withdraw/Fail" will be added, and no credit will be granted.